-If you're planning to build your own greenhouse or to purchase a premanufactured greenhouse kit, you will need to decide what transparent material will be best suited for the walls and roof or your greenhouse.
+Whether you're planning to build your own greenhouse or purchase a premanufactured greenhouse kit, you will still need to decide what transparent material will be best suited for the walls and roof of your greenhouse.
 Depending on your application, you may need to consider various types of glass, polycarbonate, greenhouse plastic, or other materials.
-Every material will have its own set of price, strength, durability, maintenance, and aesthetic considerations.
+Every material will have its own set of prices, strengths, durability, maintenance, and aesthetic considerations.
 Not all materials are practical in all climates or for all styles of greenhouse construction.
 The materials guide below will introduce you to the most common materials used for the light-transmitting roof and walls of greenhouses and explain which materials are best suited for which types of greenhouse.

 Overview of Materials